Bans of women's association football: Soviet Union

-In 1972, following complaints of a women's tournament held in Dnipropetrovsk, the Soviet Federation of Sports Medicine published a statement warning against women's participation in football, saying that it posed a health risk.
-The State Committee for Physical Culture and Sport subsequently announced a ban on women's football.
-The ban would last until the Gorbachev era, with the Soviet Union women's national football team playing its first match in early 1990.
+Following the Russian Revolutions and the established Soviet Union in 1917, women's sports including football saw significant growth during the 1920s.
+However, after Joseph Stalin's rise to power, women's participation in some sports, such as football, began to be discouraged by the Soviet authorities.
+This discouragement would last throughout most of the Soviet Union's history.
+In 1973, following complaints of a women's tournament held in Dnipropetrovsk as women's football began to re-emerge in the country, the Soviet Federation of Sports Medicine published a statement warning against women's participation in football, saying that it posed a health risk to women, as the "physical stress typical of playing soccer can cause harm to sexual functions, varicose veins, thrombophlebitis, and so on," with the State Committee for Physical Culture and Sport subsequently announcing a ban on women's football.
+The ban would last until the Gorbachev era, with the first national championship being played in mid 1987 and the Soviet Union women's national football team being formed shortly afterwards.